jameshughes89/cs102/src/site/topics/objects-review/data-structures-review.rst

 * Here, simply create a new empty array and set the size to ``0``
-* Since the old array referenced by ``friends`` has no more reference, it get managed by the garbage collector
+* Since the old array referenced by ``friends`` has no more reference to it, it get managed by the garbage collector
 * One could have gone through the array and set each index to reference ``null``, but this is easier
 * Further, setting the size to ``0`` would also be sufficient